jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ### Information structures

-But, Wyllys adds, there are also three fundamental information structures, AKA **data models.** In their review of database history (gens 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based", and add "object-oriented" as another top-level category:
+But, Wyllys adds, there are also three fundamental information structures, AKA **data models:** hierarchical, graph, and relational.
+In their review of [database history](databases.html#history-of-databases) (generations 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:

 #### Record-based

 Can’t express constraints on the data, but express structure well.

-##### Hierarchical (1G)
+##### Hierarchical

 - Per Zeng (n.d.), strict hierarchies __(trees)__ can model three different types of real-world relationships:
     - __Generic:__ _X is a Y_ or _All X are Y, and some Y are X